Aphelinidae

 They are found throughout the world in virtually all habitats, and are extremely important as biological control agents.
 The oldest fossils are known from the Eocene aged Baltic Amber.

-They are difficult to separate from other Chalcidoidea except by subtle features of the wing venation and other difficult characters, and the family appears to be paraphyletic, so is likely to be split up in the future (e.g., the Calesinae may become a separate family).
-The families Azotidae and Eriaporidae were recently elevated in rank from subfamilies of Aphelinidae.
+They are difficult to separate from other Chalcidoidea except by subtle features of the wing venation and other difficult characters, and the family was formerly paraphyletic, so the families Azotidae, Calesidae, and Eriaporidae were recently elevated in rank to families, from former subfamilies of Aphelinidae.